Danny’s DNA Discoveries – Deconica of the PNW

 Psilocybe subborealis ID -

-Deconica cf merdaria but not (sp.
-PNW04) - we have matching sequences from BC, WA and probably ID of collections that look like D. merdaria, but probably aren't, since the couple of sequences of EU collections we have of this EU species are very different, and DNA matching our collections has not been found in Europe yet.
+Deconica 'coprophila PNW04' - we have matching sequences from BC, WA and probably ID of collections that have been called D. coprophila or D. merdaria, but probably aren't either species, since the few sequences we have from the EU of these species are different, and DNA matching our collections has not been found in Europe yet.
 It is somewhat large with a trace of a ring and mottled gills.

 Deconica angustispora WA -

 Deconica argentina Argentina -